Long Eared Owl Facts

 Long Eared Owl Physical Description

-Individuals of this animal attain a fully respectable body size.
-Mature specimens average roughly 16 in (40 cm) in total length.
-Meanwhile, wingspans for most average about 39 in (100 cm).
-Adult body weight varies significantly, but averages around 15.3 oz (435 g).
+Overall, members of the species attain a respectable body size.
+Mature specimens average approximately 16 in (40 cm) in total length.
+Wingspan, meanwhile, reaches a mean measurement of roughly 39 in (1 m).
+Adult weight varies significantly, but generally averages around 15.3 oz (435 g).

 - Kingdom: Animalia